hyperhq/docs.hyper.sh-pi/FAQ/privacy_policy.md

 ## Sharing of Information Collected

-Hyper.sh may share Data About Hyper.sh Customers with the Company’s service providers so that these service providers can contact Customers and Visitors who have provided contact information on our behalf.
-Hyper.sh may also share Data About Hyper.sh Customers with the Company’s service providers to ensure the quality of information provided.
-Unless described in this privacy statement, Hyper.sh does not share, sell, rent, or trade any information provided with third parties for their promotional purposes.
-From time to time, Hyper.sh may partner with other companies to jointly offer products or services.
-If you purchase or specifically express interest in a jointly-offered product or service from Hyper, the Company may share Data About Hyper.sh Customers collected in connection with your purchase or expression of interest with our joint promotion partner(s).
-Hyper.sh does not control our business partners’ use of the Data About Hyper.sh Customers we collect, and their use of the information will be in accordance with their own privacy policies.
-If you do not wish for your information to be shared in this manner, you may opt not to purchase or specifically express interest in a jointly offered product or service.
-Hyper.sh uses a third-party service provider to manage credit card processing.
-This service provider is not permitted to store, retain, or use Billing Information except for the sole purpose of credit card processing on the Company’s behalf.
-Hyper.sh reserves the right to use or disclose information provided if required by law or if the Company reasonably believes that use or disclosure is necessary to protect the Company’s rights and/or to comply with a judicial proceeding, court order, or legal process.
+We may make certain personal information about you available to service providers that perform work for Hyper.sh in order for us to provide services to you.
+These service providers may help Hyper.sh verify information, process transactions, deliver services, manage and enhance user data, provide customer service, assess your interest in Hyper’s products and services or conduct user research and surveys.
+These companies are obligated to protect your personal information and may have their own privacy policies if you link to or access their websites or systems.

+We do not share your personal information (information that can identify a person, such as name, address, telephone number, and e-mail address) with anyone else, except that we may share personal information required or permitted by law:

+With your consent;<br/>
+To comply with legal orders and government requests;<br/>
+To combat fraud or criminal activity, and to protect the rights of Hyper.sh or others; or With our vendors (who are required to safeguard personal information) that help us operate our business;<br/>
+We do not share your email address or phone number with third parties for promotional or marketing purposes.

+We may share non-personal information (information that cannot identify a person such as cookie data) for the same reasons as we might share personal information with third-party ad servers to place our ads, and to analyze the effectiveness of those ads.

 ## International Transfer of Information Collected
 To facilitate Hyper’s global operations, the Company may transfer and access Data About Hyper.sh Customers from around the world, including the United States.
 This Privacy Statement shall apply even if Hyper.sh transfers Data About Hyper.sh Customers to other countries.

-## Communications Preferences
+## WHAT ARE YOUR CHOICES?
 Hyper.sh offers Customers and Visitors who provide contact information a means to choose how the Company uses the information provided.
 You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
-Additionally, you may send a request specifying your communications preferences to support@hyper.sh.
+Additionally, you may send a request specifying your communications preferences to privacy@hyper.sh.
 Customers cannot opt out of receiving transactional emails related to their account with Hyper.sh or the Services.

 ## Correcting and Updating Your Information
 Customers may update or change their registration information by logging in to their accounts at https://hyper.sh.
 Requests to access, change, or delete your information will be handled within 30 days.